 Gear-reducers, also known as speed reducers, are a component of many mechanical, electrical, and hydraulic motors.
 Reducers are used to change the speed of the drive shaft.
-Through the use of different reducer ratios, the drive shaft speed can be adjusted to either provide more torque or to adjust throughput of industrial shredders.
+Through the use of different reducer ratios, the drive shaft speed can be adjusted to either provide more torque or to adjust the throughput of industrial shredders.
 If you need to grind a very tough material that needs a lot of torque, you can select different horsepower motors, and/or change the gear reducer to achieve the torque you need.
-If you need higher throughput, then the reducer could be adjusted to increase the speed the cutters rotate.
+If you need higher throughput, then the reducer could be adjusted to increase the speed at which the cutters rotate.
 All JWC shredders have reducers as all our industrial shredders rotate at a very slow speed.

 How do industrial shredders work?

 Based on the throughput, cutter force and particle size that your industry is trying to achieve, there is a shredder that will accomplish your goal.
 Our shredders’ throughput range is from 40 ft3/hr to 1500 ft3/hr.
 The cutting force will be determined by the type of solid and strength of the material that is being shredded.
 We often recommend testing the material being shredded to ensure that the industrial shredder is specified to meet the precise needs of your application.
 Our motor sizes range from 5 hp to 100 hp.

 Why are Industrial Shredders used?

 The main usage for industrial shredders is the ability to reduce the size of waste that is being destroyed and protect pumps and equipment from damage.
 With so many harsh products being destroyed, it is necessary to start protecting your equipment before it is too late.
 Industrials shredders can shred debris large or small, hard or soft.
 Once the debris or waste has been shredded, there are various options for the remains.
-In many instances the remains are recycled and used for feedstock preconditioning for digesters, composting or event manufactured into different products.
+In many instances, the remains are recycled and used for feedstock preconditioning for digesters, composting or even manufactured into different products.
 With the increase in hauling and landfill fees, many companies have converted to grinding!